Gaurav Gupta

 Gaurav Gupta is an avant-garde Indian couturier.
 Gupta's work has been featured in events such Paris Haute Couture Week (on invitation of Fédération de la Haute Couture et de la Mode).
 His work is characterized by his origami style sculptural style patterns with pleating and lifting.
 Gupta is known to use traditional Indian embroidery techniques like zardozi, nakshi and dabka and borrow abstract patterns from nature.
-He holds the distinction of being the third Indian designer, following Rahul Mishra (who has consistently showcased since 2020) and Vaishali S (in 2021), to present at the couture week.
+He is the third Indian designer to present at the couture week, following Rahul Mishra (who has consistently showcased since 2020) and Vaishali S (in 2021).

 Early life and career

-Gupta grew up in New Delhi. and first studied at National Institute of Fashion Technology.
-He completed his education in 2000 and worked for a brief while and later graduated from Central Saint Martins in 2003.
+Gupta grew up in New Delhi.
+His family owned a steel business.
+He graduated from the National Institute of Fashion Technology in 2000 and from Central Saint Martins in 2003.
 He then worked with Hussein Chalaya.
-His family works in steel and was not involved in art or fashion.
 He started his label, with his own name in 2005 with his brother as co-director.
 However the label was properly launched only in 2006, since Gupta went to Istanbul to work as an art director in Istanbul for a company.

 Gupta's business model consists of both e-tail business and brick-mortar stores in Delhi, Hyderabad, Kolkata and Mumbai.
 In United States, the business uses multi-designer store Neiman Marcus and online retailer Moda Operandi for retail.
 He also introduced a fine jewelry collection and hosted an art exhibition at the National Gallery of Modern Art in Mumbai.
-He has recently introduced his home decor label, displayed at Gupta's flagship store in Mehrauli, New Delhi.
+In 2019, he introduced his home decor label, displayed at Gupta's flagship store in Mehrauli, New Delhi.

 Indian Express credited him for reviving bridal couture in India.
 He also collaborated with IBM to create an artificial intelligence-inspired sari-gown using IBM Watson.
 Lately, a collaborative effort between Gupta and perfumer Jahnvi Lakhota Nandan resulted in the fragrance named ‘Again’.
 Gupta was included in a British documentary for London Olympics 2012.
 The journey began when rapper Cardi B chose to wear his cream-toned sculptural dress in the remix video of "No Love" (March 2022).